 At some point, they may also ask about details of the past trauma as part of the diagnosis, or to determine the best type of treatment.

 Most professionals believe it’s important to get as accurate a diagnosis as possible, because this affects the type of treatment provided.

-PTSD is diagnosed based on specific symptom criteria, or clusters.
-While symptom screens cover many possible symptoms, each of those questions fall within larger categories.
+Here’s a closer look at how PTSD is diagnosed.
+Professionals look for specific criteria, or clusters.
+While screens cover many possible symptoms, each of those questions fall within larger categories.

 Here’s a look at each of the broader criteria for post-traumatic stress disorder from the DSM-V: